 "Aren't you glad that I'm good now?
 Thanks to that, you're still alive."

-The lava flowed upwards, melting through some of his defensive clones.
+The lava flowed upwards, creating a wave that melted through some of Vision's defensive clones.

-The rest barely held it at bay, taking several steps back as they struggled against the pressure and heat.
+The rest barely held it at bay, taking several steps back, tightening the circle around Vision as they struggled against the pressure.

-Then the lava hardened instantly, changing into jagged, sharp, pointed black stone—
+Then the lava began to harden, transforming into jagged, sharp, pointed black stone.

 He screamed.

-"Giving up would be smart," Fenix said calmly.
+"Giving up would be smart," Fenix commented calmly.

-"I told you… not to get cocky," he reminded Fenix, then—
+"I told you… not to get cocky," he reminded Fenix, then his eyes flared white

 His hair flared, burning like a living inferno.